Automattic/themes/livre/readme.txt

 == Copyright ==

-Booklet WordPress Theme, 2021 WordPress.org
+Livre WordPress Theme, 2021 WordPress.org
-Booklet is distributed under the terms of the GNU GPL.
+Livre is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by